vuonghy2442/lonelybot/lean-model/FARM.md

 # The proof farm — handoff document

-**Census: 11 `:= sorry`** (Theorems 1 · Macro 1 · Dominance 5 · Kills 4;
+**Census: 20 `:= sorry`** (Theorems 1 · Dominance 5 · Kills 4
-zero bullets).
-Pinned by `pwsh ../script/lean-census.ps1` (run from `lean-model/`) — it fails on any NEW sorry or the return of a refuted constant.
-All 11 are believed-true open theorems with routes below.
+· Restriction 2 · TwinSwap 8; zero bullets).
+Pinned by
+`pwsh ../script/lean-census.ps1` (run from `lean-model/`) — it fails on any NEW sorry or the return of a refuted constant.
+All 20 are believed-true open theorems with routes below.
 Every definition is final code; refutations live in [witnesses/](witnesses/) and the REFUTED section below — **not** in the library.